 Mitigate the challenges with Verto

 The safest and fastest way is to have US and emerging market compliance expertise that can enable you to have a US presence with a virtual named account despite not being registered in the US.
 Verto now offers virtual USD named accounts to bypass the SWIFT network entirely and collect locally for non‑FI customers in high‑demand markets.
-Having processed $25B p.a. and managing operations across corridors, Verto offers a significant boost in credibility and reduces payment friction for US-Africa businesses.
+Having processed $25B p.a. and managing operations across corridors, Verto offers a significant boost in credibility and reduces payment friction for businesses in emerging markets.

 Named accounts for your business